 Notably, this stated aim is apparent in the third plank of the Dixiecrat‚Äôs platform which states, ‚ÄúWe stand for social and economic justice, which, we believe can be guaranteed to all citizens only by a strict adherence to our Constitution and the avoidance of any invasion or destruction of the constitutional rights of the states and individuals.
 We oppose the totalitarian, centralized bureaucratic government and the police nation called for by the platforms adopted by the Democratic and Republican Conventions.‚ÄĚ

 What is even more telling, and speaks directly to the incredulous nature of this urban legend, is the fact that the Dixiecrats rejected the Civil rights platforms of not one, but both parties.
 Republicans had always supported civil rights since their inception (see GOP party platform here).
 What was new is that the Democrats, led by Harry Truman, were publicly taking a stand for Civil rights (see Democrat Party Platform here).
-The ‚Äėtotalitarian, centralized bureaucratic government‚ÄĚ, according to the Dixiecrats, was the federal government‚Äôs enforcement of the 14thand 15th amendments to the U.S. Constitution.
-With both parties, now, standing for Civil rights the segregationist had no party to go too.
+The ‚Äėtotalitarian, centralized bureaucratic government‚ÄĚ, according to the Dixiecrats, was the federal government‚Äôs enforcement of the 14th and 15th amendments to the U.S. Constitution.
+With both parties, now, standing for Civil rights the segregationist had no party to go to.
 Thus, they started their own with the idea of causing a stalemate, which they hoped to break, once both parties relinquished their pro-civil rights planks.

 Which way did they go?